brodyd795/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 34: June 24, 2019

+**Today's Progress**: Continued working on portfolio website

+**Thoughts**: Another relatively unproductive day working with Bootstrap.
+Finding it impossible to assemble a basic timeline while Bootstrap is still linked to the page, but I've used Bootstrap for everything thus far.
+Have looked for a way to remove default Bootstrap settings from a particular element, but can't seem to make that work either.
+Will need to do some more digging on this.

+**Link to work**: Coming soon!

+### Day 33: June 23, 2019

+**Today's Progress**: Continued working on portfolio website

+**Thoughts**: Having trouble getting bootstrap to place elements where I want them to go.
+Just seems like there are so many conflicts between CSS, CSS defaults, and Bootstrap defaults, and I hardly know where to look to find what to change.
+Pushing forward...

+**Link to work**: Coming soon!

 ### Day 32: June 21, 2019

 **Today's Progress**: Finished adding new functionality to my accounting app